cyniphile/ctg/README.md

 Of course once overfitting, now we need to worry about regularization.
 Start by looking at a learning curve ![](2021-12-13-15-26-19.png)

 How does automatic differentiation work?
 Seems magical (bad!)

+we use kappa as a custom validation metric, but can we also use it as a training metric?